BaraaSoft/Carsome-RN/README.md

 # Carsome-RN
-This is Carsome task using React Native :)
+This is the task using React Native :)

 ## Usage